Shopify/kubeaudit/README.md

 `Warning`: A best practice recommendation
 `Info`: Informational, no action required.
 This includes results that are [overridden](#override-errors)

 The minimum severity level can be set using the `--minSeverity/-m` flag.

-See [Global Flags](#global-flags) for a more detailed description.
+By default kubeaudit will output results in a human-readable way.
+If the output is intended to be further processed, it can be set to output JSON using the `--format json` flag.

+If there are results of severity level `error`, kubeaudit will exit with exit code 2.
+This can be changed using the `--exitcode/-e` flag.

+For all the ways kubeaudit can be customized, see [Global Flags](#global-flags).

 ## Commands